Deterministic transformations between unitary operations: Exponential advantage with adaptive quantum circuits and the power of indefinite causality: Computational results and the advantage of indefinite causality

 In Appendix~\ref{app:explicit}, we have explicitly evaluated the performance operator for unitary transposition and unitary inversion for $k=1$ and $k=2$ and presented a general method that works for any $d$.
 With these performance operators and the SDP formulation presented in Eq.~\ref{eq:SDP}, we have used numerical packages to find the optimal performance for parallel, sequential, and adaptive strategies.
 We observe that all performance operators considered here respect $\Omega=\Omega^*$, hence, we can make more efficient computation by assuming, with no loss of generality, that the superchannels $S$ only have real numbers \footnote{Indeed, let $S$ be a superchannel that attains an average fidelity $\mean{F}=\tr(S\Omega)$.
 In the computational basis, the matrix corresponding to the superchannel $S':=(S+S^*)/2$ only has real numbers and $\tr(S'\Omega)=\tr(S\Omega)$.}.
 Our numerical results are presented in Fig.~\ref{Table:SDP_trans}.
 We have employed the SDP interpreter cvx~\cite{cvx} and performed independent evaluations with the solvers MOSEK~\cite{MOSEK}, and SDPT3~\cite{SDPT3}.

-Due to numerical floating point precision, solutions arising from standard computational SDP solvers are not mathematical proofs.
+Due to numerical floating-point precision, solutions arising from standard computational SDP solvers are not mathematical proofs.
 Nevertheless, it is possible to obtain rigorous upper and lower bounds for optimal average fidelity by means of computer assisted proofs.
-In this work we have used the methods presented in the appendix ``III.
+In this work, we have used the methods presented in the appendix ``III.
 COMPUTER-ASSISTED PROOFS'' of Ref.~\cite{bavaresco21} to obtain rigorous upper and lower bounds for the optimal average fidelity.
-With this method, we could ensure that for $k=2$ copies, the values presented in Table~\ref{Table:SDP_trans} are valid up to the forth decimal case.
-In a nutshell, the method consists in extracting the solution of the primal and dual of the SDP programming, truncating and use then as ansatz to obtain upper and lower bounds without making use of floating point arithmetic.
+With this method, we could ensure that for $k=2$ copies, the values presented in Table~\ref{Table:SDP_trans} are valid up to the fourth decimal case.
+In a nutshell, the method consists in extracting the solution of the primal and dual of the SDP programming, truncating and use then as ansatz to obtain upper and lower bounds without making use of floating-point arithmetic.

 All our code can be found in the GitHub online repository \cite{MTQ_github_unitary_transformation} and can be freely used under the MIT license \cite{MIT_license}.